allif-0/NonLinSWEModelSheme/README.md

 Source code at: https://github.com/allif-0/NonLinSWEModelSheme/blob/main/mainNonLinaerShemeSWE.m

 Documentation: Detailed documentation for application installation, testing, and deployment can be found at https://github.com/allif-0/NonLinSWEModelSheme/blob/main/README.md and https://github.com/allif-0/NonLinSWEModelSheme/blob/main/DescriptionSWESheme.pdf

-Data required for local installation and use of software is accessed through the cloud.
-See Data Availability Statement.
-Thank you for considering this journal.
-We look forward to receiving your submission.